Testing Center of Sanitation & Environment Technic Institute 10/13/11

 Failure to ensure that all deviations from standard operating procedures are authorized by the study director and documented in the raw data [21 CFR 58.81(a)]

 A testing facility shall have SOPs in writing, which set forth nonclinical laboratory study methods that management is satisfied are adequate to ensure the quality and integrity of the data generated in the course of a study.
 All deviations in a study from SOPs shall be authorized by the study director and shall be documented in the raw data.
 Deviations from the SOPs shall be properly authorized in writing by management.
 Studies (b)(4) appear to have deviated from your company’s SOPs in ways that were neither authorized by the study director nor documented in the raw data for the applicable study.
-Specifically, SOP SDWH302, Section 126.96.36.199, requires the (b)(4) however, your staff could not provide documentation that the (b)(4)
+Specifically, SOP SDWH302, Section 188.8.131.52, requires the changing of animal cages (b)(4) however, your staff could not provide documentation that the animal cages were changed.

-Your company’s response states that staff (b)(4), even though staff did not document these changes.
-Your firm’s response included a form for documenting (b)(4) and stated that staff would begin using the form immediately.
+Your company’s response states that staff changed the animal cages (b)(4), even though staff did not document these changes.
+Your firm’s response included a form for documenting animal cage and stated that staff would begin using the form immediately.
 Your response is inadequate in that there was no documentation of staff training, a list of staff trained, or dates of training included.
 In addition, you have not provided measures that will assure deviations from the SOPs are authorized by the study director.

 Failure to limit access to the archives to authorized personnel only [21 CFR 58.51]

-Space shall be provided for archives, limited to access by authorized personnel only, for the storage and retrieval of all raw data and specimens from completed studies.
-Your facility’s archive room had a gap of (b)(4) between the ceiling and the top of the wall.
-This gap opened to an adjacent room, observed to be a lunch room that was accessible to staff not authorized to access the archives.
-In addition, (b)(4)
+Space shall be provided for archives, limited to access by authorized personnel only, for the storage and retrieval of all raw data and specimens from completed studies. (b)(4)

 Your company’s response stated that the archives would be moved to a room that meets the requirements of 21 CFR Part 58 within the next 30 days.
 Your response is inadequate in that no description or supporting documentation of the new archive room and how it meets the requirements of 21 CFR 58.51 and 58.190 was provided.